Gabemmanuel0809/Syntax-Practice/README.md

 12.)
 ErrHandling.go - Demonstrates a simple custom error handling</br>
 13.)
 DepositErr.go - Demonstrates a simple error handling for a deposit value</br>
 14.)
 Waitlist.go - Demonstrates a basic waitlist system using struct and interface</br>
+15.)
+Agechekr.go - Demonstrates the basic usage of basic error handling with data type conversion</br>